MiamiOH-CSE274/03_Queue_Lab/README.md

 8. TODO

 #### 2. If we did a Stack instead of a Queue, which of the private methods and variables would we need to keep, and which could we get rid of?
 Explain your answer.
+Everything but front should be kept.
+Stacks add to the front so having a variable for front is not needed.

 #### 3. What is one question that confused you about this excercise, or one piece of advice you would share with students next semester?
+The whole idea of circular arrays was confusing at first.

 #### 4. In Java you might write "class ArrayQueue extends Queue" ... how do you write the same thing in C++?
+: is used in C++ to mean the same thing as extends.
+ArrayQueue : Queue would be the way to write it in C++.

 #### 5. What is the purpose of "templates" in C++?
+Templates don't require you to specify the variable type.
+So the user can use any variable and the program finds and replaces all generic variables with the type specified by the user.

 #### 6. What would the syntax be for dynamically allocating an array of 10 ints, in C++?
+In C++ , int* array = new int[10];

 #### 7. What is the purpose of a class destructor in C++?
 Why don't you need them in Java?
+The destructor is used to fix memory leaks and destroy objects in memory that are no longer in use.
+Java automatically frees up memory so delete and destructors aren't needed in Java.